arnabganguly/Kafkaschemaregistry/README.md

  - Enforce backward/forward /full compatibility on Topics
  - Decrease the size of the payload sent to Kafka

-In an HDInsight Kafka cluster the Schema Registry is typically deployed on an Edge node to allow compute seperattion .
+In an HDInsight Managed Kafka cluster the Schema Registry is typically deployed on an Edge node to allow compute separation from Head Nodes.

 Below is a representative architecture of how the Schema Registry is deployed on an HDInsight cluster.
 Note that Schema Registry natively exposes a REST API for operations on it.
 Producers and consumers can interact with the Schema Registry from within the VNet or when using the Kafka REST Proxy.